phreeza/manuscript_axon_potentials/doc/manuscript.md

 is the different sizes of the frequency components.
 In the EFP, the low-frequency component has a comparable amplitude to the high-frequency component, but in the membrane potential the low-frequency component is much larger.
-This is due to the fact that the second derivative term in the current equation essentially imposes a high-pass filter on the membrane potential.
+This is due to the fact that the EFP is calculated from currents proportional to the first and second derivative of the membrane potential, and taking the derivative is equivalent to applying a high-pass filter.

-We performed the fitting procedure for 26 recordings from 3 different owls, with stimulation from both ears (implying the activation of distinct axonal populations).
+We performed the fitting procedure for 26 recordings from 3 different owls, with monaural stimulation from both ears (implying the activation of distinct axonal populations).
 The average correlation coefficient for all recordings was
 $R^2=0.56\pm 0.15$.
 The correlation coefficient for the example shown in [@fig:barnowl] was 0.62.